 I have this attitude.
 It appears to be a subversive one by the measures of Shea and her allies.

 Even when you think it can't get any more dreary, it can.
-On January 16th, shortly after I helped defeat legislation favored by a certain aggressive political tribe within Wildwood politics, I received an email by Kelley Woerther, wife of Councilman Tim Woerther.
-Kelley, who penned some of the failed ethics complaints, has strong ties to those who favored the bill.
-Kelley was, among other things, offended by my tendency to occasionally attempt a joke.
-She even suggested that my fellow council members might find my proclivity toward merriment worthy of "censure".
+On January 16th, shortly after I helped defeat legislation favored by a certain aggressive political tribe within Wildwood politics, I received an email by an anti-mayor activist with strong ties to those who favored the bill.
+They were among other things offended by my tendency to occasionally attempt a joke.
+It was suggested that my fellow council members might find my proclivity toward merriment worthy of "censure".
 In a follow up email that went to various council members the author of the missive stated that, "I found the humor that has (sic) constant from Council member (sic) Taylor while on the dais to be an insult to all who take your elected positions seriously."

 If it wasn't so tragic it might be funny that Wildwood politics has taken us to the point that there is now a campaign against humor.
 But as comedian Lenny Bruce once said, "comedy is tragedy plus time."
 Maybe in time we will look back and have a laugh.